JCSDA-internal/eva-docs/doc/eva_user_guide/transforms/select_time.md

 The configuration components are defined as:

-  - `collections`: an instance of DataCollections
-  - `groups`: names defined in the group list entry
-  - `variables`:  list of variables to which the transform is to be applied
   - `new name`: name of the resulting variable which will be added to `collections`
   - `starting field`: original variable which will be selected for a time point or averaged over a time slice